vaxxstance/vaxxstance.github.io/README.md

 ### Task Description

 The aim of VaxxStance@IberLEF 2021 is to detect stance in social media on a very controversial and trendy topic, namely, the Antivaxxers movement, in two languages: **Basque** and **Spanish**.
-Following previous tasks (Mohammad et al. 2016, Taule et al. 2018, Cignarella et al. 2020), the aim is determining whether a given tweet expresses an AGAINST, FAVOR or NEUTRAL (NONE) stance towards a previously defined topic.
+Following previous tasks (Mohammad et al. 2016, Taule et al. 2018, Cignarella et al. 2020), the aim is to determine whether a given tweet expresses an AGAINST, FAVOR or NEUTRAL (NONE) stance towards a previously defined topic.

 In the two examples given below, the tweet on the left expresses a FAVOR stance towards vaccines whereas the one on the right conveys an AGAINST stance.